 There are several ways to hack hunger while fasting; however, the basic trick is to stay hydrated — we’re talking even more than usual — through water, coffee, and other low-calorie beverages.
 You also want to keep your blood sugar and electrolyte levels balanced.
 This balance comes from planning your Warrior Diet meals with the right nutrients in mind.
 Also worth mentioning is that in one version of the diet, you can consume small portions of raw fruits and veggies, hard-boiled eggs, and dairy during your fasting window.

-How long should you follow the Warrior diet?
+How long should you follow the Warrior Diet?

 How long you follow the Warrior Diet depends on your goals and how your body responds to the eating patterns involved.

-The Warrior diet and weight loss
+The Warrior Diet and weight loss

-Another thing to keep in mind if you’re considering the Warrior Diet for losing weight is that intermittent fasting in general has been linked to weight loss.[6]
+Another thing to keep in mind if you’re considering the Warrior Diet for losing weight is that intermittent fasting, in general, has been linked to weight loss.[6]
 However, there still isn’t much research on the Warrior Diet fasting method specifically.

 One pilot study of healthy, middle-aged adults found that eating one meal in a short timeframe during the early evening led to more weight loss than eating the same number of calories across several meals.[7]
 This eating routine also led to lower body fat and increased muscle mass.
-However, the participants who followed this fasting approach also experienced increased blood pressure and cholesterol, which increases the risk of heart disease.
+However, the participants who followed this fasting approach also experienced increased blood pressure and cholesterol, which increased the risk of heart disease.

 While there is clearly some evidence to support the idea of Warrior Diet weight loss, more research is needed to understand exactly how effective it might be and how it might affect different people.
+Our view is that, if you can achieve the same results with a less restrictive approach, that’s always going to be the better choice.

 While there are some risks to the Warrior Diet, a lot of them can be avoided if you’re planning out your meals to make sure they have enough nutrients (think protein + veggie/fruit + healthy fat).

-Health benefits and risks of the Warrior diet
+Health benefits and risks of the Warrior Diet

 The challenge with studying intermittent fasting methods and their related benefits and risks is that so many different variables are involved that it becomes difficult to offer definitive results that can be confidently extrapolated to a wider population.
 Many researchers in relevant fields agree that further research is needed to study and clarify these methods and their effects on human health.